ISSA vs ACSM

 Summing Up

-However, if you want a wider range of certification options, particularly multiple options that you can stack as part of your unique career path, ISSA is better for you.
-They simply have a better array of opportunities, and they have the job placement guarantee for things like personal trainer certifications, where you are guaranteed a job through their network within one year or your money back.
+However, if you want a wider range of certifications, especially ones you can stack to build your own career path, ISSA is the better choice.
+It simply offers more variety, and they have the job placement guarantee for things like personal trainer certifications, where you are guaranteed a job through their network within one year or your money back.

 Leave a Comment